mohamed-aziz/love2d-learning/README.md

 # Online Testing

-You can test the projects online by following [http://mohamed-aziz.github.io/games/](this link).
+You can test the projects online by following [this link](http://mohamed-aziz.github.io/games/).

 # Run the programs